glouppe/info8002-large-scale-data-systems/lecture6.md

 ## Protocol: descriptors

-- Servents communicate with each other by sending and receiving Gnutella protocol descriptors.
+- Servants communicate with each other by sending and receiving Gnutella protocol descriptors.
 Every descriptor is preceded by a Descriptor Header with the byte structure given below:
   - Descriptor ID (16 bytes)
   - Payload Descriptor (identifies message type, e.g., ping, pong, ...)
 (1 byte)
   - TTL (Time To Live) (1 byte)